Kidney Transplant: For Some, a Chance for

 a Longer, Healthier Life

-A successful kidney transplant is closest to natural kidney function and is considered one of the most effective treatments for ESRD.
-New advances in technology, donor matching and surgery have greatly increased transplant success rates and many people who have had kidney transplants are living longer and healthier lives.
+A successful kidney transplant is closest to natural kidney function and is considered one of the most effective treatments for end stage renal disease (ESRD).
+New advances in technology, kidney donor matching and surgery have greatly increased transplant success rates and many people who have had kidney transplants are living longer and healthier lives.
 However, as with any major surgery, there are pros and cons to consider.

 Your overall health